Automattic/studio/README.md

 Studio is an open source project that welcomes all contributions.
 If you spot a bug or the feature you need is missing, open an issue or propose a Pull Request to implement it.

 - Reporting bugs: Open an issue in the repository.
-- Ideas or feature Requests: open an issue in the repository.
+- Ideas or feature Requests: Open an issue in the repository.
 - Code contributions: See the sections below.

 ### Start development

 #### Initial setup

-The project includes native dependencies which require Python and it's `setuptools` module to build correctly.
+The project includes native dependencies which require Python and its `setuptools` module to build correctly.

-YMMV but if you manage packages with Homebrew you can do the following:
+If you manage packages with Homebrew you can do the following:

 ```bash
 $ brew install python3 python-setuptools